Slave market: East Africa

-Slave markets in Africa
+North Africa

-The slave trade had existed in North Africa since antiquity, with a supply of African slaves arriving through trans-Saharan trade routes.
+The slave trade had existed in North Africa since antiquity, with a supply of sub-Saharan African slaves arriving through trans-Saharan trade routes.
 The towns on the North African coast were recorded in Roman times for their slave markets, and this trend continued into the medieval age.
 The Barbary slave trade on the Barbary Coast increased in influence in the 15th century, when the Ottoman Empire took over as rulers of the area.
 Coupled with this was an influx of Sephardi Jews and Moorish refugees, newly expelled from Spain after the Reconquista.
 The Barbary slave trade encompassed both African slavery and White slavery.

+West Africa

-The Velekete Slave Market established in 1502 in Badagry, Lagos State, was significant during the Atlantic slave trade in Badagry as it served as a business point where African middlemen sold slaves to European slave merchants thus making it one of the most populous slave markets in West Africa.
+The Velekete Slave Market established in 1502 in Badagry, Lagos State, was significant during the Atlantic slave trade in Badagry as it served as a business point where African middlemen sold slaves to European slave merchants which made it one of the most populous slave markets in West Africa.

-Another historic slave market was Bono Manso Slave market around 16th century, which was centered at a giant Baobab tree to the west of the town played a major role in the Atlantic slave trade.
-This was one of the oldest slave transitions points in the Gold Coast.
+Europe and the Ottoman Empire

+Southern Europe

+The maritime town of Lagos, Portugal, was the first slave market created in Portugal for the sale of imported African slaves, the Mercado de Escravos, which opened in 1444.
+In 1441, the first slaves were brought to Portugal from northern Mauritania.
+Prince Henry the Navigator, major sponsor of the Portuguese African expeditions, as of any other merchandise, taxed one fifth of the selling price of the slaves imported to Portugal.
+In 1550, there were around 50,000 black African slaves in Lisbon.
+By 1552, African slaves made up 10% of the population of Lisbon.

+In the second half of the 16th century, the Crown gave up the monopoly on slave trade and the focus of European trade in African slaves shifted from import to Europe to slave transports directly to tropical colonies in the Americas—in the case of Portugal, especially Brazil.
+In the 15th century, one third of the slaves were resold to the African market in exchange of gold.